CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 a set of standard colors that you can easily reference in any property that accepts a color value.
 You can also set specific RGB values._

-_For a full list of Color functions and colors, see [Function Colors](https://powerapps.microsoft.com/tutorials/function-colors/)_
+    You can find a full list of Color functions and colors here: `https://powerapps.microsoft.com/tutorials/function-colors/`

 2. Click **File** and select **Save**.